 Not all convicted felons are violent felons.
 Indeed, a person could be properly convicted of a felony theft, or any other non-violent felony crime, such that continued possession of a gun does not automatically pose a substantial risk of violating the LLLP.
 As such, there is no basis for banning the non-violent felon from possessing guns.

-Therefore, at some point, when a person is a well-documented violator of the LLLP with violence, the community can reasonably conclude such person poses a substantial risk merely by possessing a gun.
+Therefore, at some point, when a person is a well-documented violator of the LLLP with violence, the community can reasonably conclude such a person poses a substantial risk merely by possessing a gun.
 Exactly where that point occurs is one of those many areas where reasonable minds can disagree.
 Additionally, under what circumstances such a person could be rehabilitated such that mere gun possession no longer poses a substantial risk of violating the LLLP is also an area where reasonable minds can disagree.

 Thinking along the same lines, we should acknowledge that some people tell us in advance of their intentions to violate the LLLP with a gun.
 Assuming such threats are provable, credible, imminent, and substantial, we should take such people at their word.
-Therefore, when people credibly announce their violent intentions, they create a substantial risk which violates the LLLP.
-For example, if a gun owner reveals an actual intent on social media to commit a mass murder with a firearm the next day, few would complain if that person were immediately rendered unable to commit such an act.
+Therefore, when people credibly announce their violent intentions, they create a substantial risk that violates the LLLP.
+For example, if a gun owner reveals an actual intent on social media to commit mass murder with a firearm the next day, few would complain if that person were immediately rendered unable to commit such an act.

 To be clear, I do not propose an easy way to declare responsible gun owners as threats.
 However, we should concede certain appropriate circumstances exist for immediate action.
 Due process requires that when such an accusation arises, it must be proven in court by the accuser with substantial evidence.
 As with all accusations, the accused must have a prompt, full and fair opportunity to defend while the burden of proof remains firmly on the accuser.
 If the accusation is not proven, the accused should immediately be returned to their original status without cost to the accused.
-Admittedly, this is not an area for bright line rules, and we must tread carefully with such fundamental rights.
+Admittedly, this is not an area for bright-line rules, and we must tread carefully with such fundamental rights.

 That reasonable minds can disagree on exactly what point these issues turn is not a reason to abandon the principle.
 The underlying principles remain intact.
 Indeed, different communities can come to different reasonable conclusions about these issues.
 That said, the point remains that the scope of the right to keep and bear arms doesn’t permit gun possession for the properly convicted violent felon or for those who intend to achieve such a status.